 At Santé Center for Healing, our cocaine treatment programs are designed to help individuals heal and recover from cocaine addiction.
 Our compassionate staff works with clients to create a customized cocaine treatment plan that meets their needs.

-Addiction is a chronic illness that you most likely need help to manage.
-You or your loved one will need professional help.
+Addiction is a chronic illness that can rarely be addressed alone and almost always requires professional treatment.
 The process starts with detoxification.
 Medical experts help the individual to withdraw from cocaine safely.

 When it’s time to move to rehab, an intake counselor customizes a clinical care protocol.
 Examples of treatments include: